 - Carry spare underwear: Only experience discharge on occasion?
-You may want to opt for a spare pair of underwear, instead of a liner, when you’re out.
+You may opt for a spare pair of underwear instead of a liner, when you’re out.

-Whatever you choose to use to help lessen the discomfort that can come along with discharge, avoid the following (source):
+Whatever you choose to use to help lessen the discomfort that can come along with discharge, avoid the following:

 - Tampons: Tampons are not considered safe during pregnancy and should not be used for discharge or bleeding.

-- Douching: Douching can actually further disrupt the pH of your vagina and make what you’re experiencing worse.
+- Douching: Douching can further disrupt your vagina’s pH balance and make what you’re experiencing worse.
 It can also encourage infections to set up shop.
-Not only should you not douche during pregnancy, but many doctors also recommend avoiding douching altogether (source).
+Not only should you not douche during pregnancy, but many doctors also recommend avoiding the practice altogether (7).